Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: The Properties of Ly Emitters at

 While most of our Ly$\alpha$ emitters show a single, redshifted Ly$\alpha$ peak, we do identify two $z\gtrsim5$ double-peaked Ly$\alpha$ emitting galaxies (MUSE-68 and DEIMOS-43\_7167) with a peak blueward of the line center (Fig.~\ref{fig:blue_peak_lya}).
 These two systems are at the lowest redshift ($z=4.9$) in our sample, where the IGM opacity is likely the lowest.
 This increases the transmission of blue peak Ly$\alpha$ line relative to other sources in our sample, making blue peaks easier to detect.
 The blue peaks in both galaxies are much weaker than the red peaks, with blue-to-red flux ratios of $0.06$ (MUSE-68; top panel of Fig.~\ref{fig:blue_peak_lya}) and $0.07$ (DEIMOS-43\_7167; bottom panel of Fig.~\ref{fig:blue_peak_lya}).
 Given typical transmission factors at $z=4.9$ ($\mathcal{T}=0.16$; \citealt{Inoue2014}), we would expect intrinsic blue-to-red flux ratios of $\simeq0.4$ for the two sources.
-These intrinsic values are consistent with average ratios at $z\simeq0-2$, suggesting that these sources need not be atypical in their blue peak flux fractions.
-Their visibility in our sample may primarily reflect their low redshifts (maximizing IGM transmission) and the S/N of the spectra.
+These intrinsic values are consistent with average ratios at $z\simeq0-2$, suggesting that these sources are not atypical in their blue peak flux fractions.
+The two galaxies with blue peaks also have the largest S/N among Ly$\alpha$ detections in our sample, with S/N(Ly$\alpha$) $=180$ for MUSE-68 (whose Ly$\alpha$ spectrum is obtained from the deepest MUSE field used in this work, MXDF) and S/N(Ly$\alpha$) $=35$ for DEIMOS-43\_7167.
+In contrast, most of the other sources in our sample have S/N(Ly$\alpha$) $<25$.
+The visibility of blue Ly$\alpha$ peaks of these two sources may primarily reflect their low redshifts (maximizing IGM transmission) and the S/N of the spectra.
 Finally we note that the two galaxies with blue peaks in our sample have $5-10\times$ lower blue-to-red flux ratios than those presented in the literature at $z\gtrsim6$ ($=0.3-0.7$; \citealt{Hu2016,Matthee2018,Songaila2018,Bosman2020,Meyer2021}).
 The four galaxies with blue peak Ly$\alpha$ detections in the literature at $z\gtrsim6$ are relatively brighter with M$_{\rm UV}<-21$.
 The absence of very prominent blue peaks in our sample suggests that these very large blue-to-red flux ratios must be relatively rare in the faint $z\simeq5-6$ galaxies which dominate our sample.
 It is conceivable they become more common in more luminous galaxies where our statistics are currently limited.